 The rain, the wind, the chill in the air… Halloween is around the corner.
-Jennifer McShane has never been partial to a horror film but can’t resist a fantastically creepy book.
-Here are five of her all-time favourites worth starting before All Hallow’s Eve comes around
+Hate horror films but interested in trying a fantastically creepy book?
+Here are five worth starting before All Hallow’s Eve comes around.

 The phrase “nothing is scarier than your own imagination” rings true; you can mentally block a frightening image, but the words on the page, and the imagery you imagine that goes with them, will always linger that bit longer.
 As a person who avoids horror movies at all cost, even I can’t quite resist a book intended to scare.
 And not a fantasy either; no one will ever run into Dracula, after all.
 But rather the mundane, the ordinary.
 That’s what truly scares people; sinister events occurring in a normal setting.